Sack (wine)

 The term Sherris sack later gave way to sherry as the English term for fortified wine from Jerez.
 Since sherry is practically the only one of these wines still widely exported and consumed, "sack" (by itself, without qualifier) is commonly but not quite correctly quoted as an old synonym for sherry.

 Most sack was probably sweet, and matured in wooden barrels for a limited time.
-In modern terms, typical sack may have resembled cheaper versions of medium Oloroso sherry.
+In modern terms, a typical sack may have resembled cheaper versions of medium Oloroso sherry.

 Today, sack is sometimes seen included in the name of some sherries, such as the Williams & Humbert brand "Dry Sack".

 Etymology

 The Collins English Dictionary, the Chambers Dictionary, and the Oxford English Dictionary all derive the word "sack" from the French sec, meaning "dry".
 However, the OED cannot explain the change in the vowel, and it has been suggested by others that the term is actually from the Spanish word sacar, meaning "to withdraw", as in withdrawing wine from a solera, which led to sacas.
 The word "sack" is not attested before 1530.

 Julian Jeffs writes: "The word sack (there are several spellings) probably originated at the end of the fifteenth century, and is almost certainly derived from the Spanish verb sacar ("to withdraw").
 In the minutes of the Jerez town council for 1435, exports of wine were referred to as sacas."